{user_name}

 Pioneering spirit from student days strengthens control engineering lab

-On behalf of the University of Applied Sciences Würzburg-Schweinfurt (THWS), Prof. Dr. Abid Ali warmly thanks Mr. Johannes Glaser for donating the experimental setup “ball balance” to the Control Engineering Laboratory.
+On behalf of the Technical University of Würzburg-Schweinfurt (THWS), Prof. Dr. Abid Ali warmly thanks Mr. Johannes Glaser for donating the experimental setup “ball scale” to the Control Engineering Lab.

-Over ten years ago, then-electrical engineering student at the Faculty of Electrical Engineering showed exceptional commitment.
-Instead of limiting himself to controlling an existing setup, he independently developed and built a completely new control plant.
-Together with his fellow student Daniel Neeser, he created a demanding setup—the “ball balance”.
-This teaching model now enables our students to learn the theoretical basics of control engineering in a hands-on way.
-The aim of the experiment is to design a stable control loop that uses a propeller drive to regulate a metal ball to the center of a seesaw.
+More than ten years ago, then-electrical engineering student of the Faculty of Electrical Engineering showed extraordinary commitment.
+Instead of limiting himself to controlling an existing setup as required, he independently developed and built an entirely new control system.
+Together with his fellow student Daniel Neeser, a demanding setup was created - the “ball scale.”
+This teaching model now enables our students to learn the theoretical fundamentals of control engineering in a practical way.
+The aim of the experiment is to design a stable control loop that uses a propeller drive to regulate a metal ball into the center of a seesaw.

-We are delighted with this valuable addition to our control engineering lab and appreciate Mr. Glaser's contribution to the practical training of our students.
-We wish him much success and all the best for the future as an independent engineer.
-His commitment is a shining example of the connection between theory and practice that we particularly promote at our university.
+We are delighted with this valuable addition to our control engineering lab and appreciate Mr. Glaser’s contribution to the practical training of our students.
+We wish him every success and all the best for the future as an independent engineer.
+His commitment is a shining example of the connection between theory and practice that we especially promote at our university.